alcatrazEscapee/mappificator/README.md

 In order to get this export:

 - You must install [Maven](https://maven.apache.org/).
 (Python will invoke `mvn` via command line so it must be on your path.)
+  - To check if Maven is functional, run `mvn --version` in a console window.
-- Run `mappificator/make_complete_mcp_export.py`
+- Run `mappificator.py` with the working directory `/<Mappificator Project Folder>/src/`
+  - To change the output mcp snapshot version, use the `--version` flag.
+  - In order to run a CLI which is useful for reverse engineering names, run `mappificator.py --cli`

-In order to use this (or any other custom mcp export) in a mod dev environment:
+In order to use this (or any other custom mcp export) in a mod dev environment, you need to edit your `build.gradle`:

 Add `mavenLocal()` to your repositories: